VA Home LoansCASAPLORERTrusted & Transparent

 What is a VA Certificate of Eligibility (COE)?

-Certificate of eligibility is used in VA loans to help lenders determine if the borrower has met the necessary service requirements.
-Service requirements as described above are linked to the number of days served either during wartime or peacetime.
+A VA certificate of eligibility is used to help VA loan lenders determine if the borrower has met the necessary service requirements.
+Service requirements as described in the above section are linked to the number of days served either during wartime or peacetime.
 Your COE will also state your remaining entitlement amount.

 How do I get my VA Certificate of Eligibility?

 There are several simple ways you can receive your VA Certificate of Eligibility:

 - Lender - If you have decided on a specific VA approved lender, they can usually get your COE in a very timely manner, all you have to do is provide proof of service.

 - Online Application - If you go to the E-benefits portal on the Department of Veteran Affairs website, you can create a new account and get your COE.

 - Mail Application - Mail options are also available.
 Fill out this Request for Certificate of Eligibility form, and send it to one of the regional offices listed on the form.